fjwright/Run-REDUCE/README.md

   * Support Struve, Lommel, Kummer, Whittaker and spherical harmonic functions, and the classical orthogonal polynomials.

-### Updates since last release

-* Retain compatibility with tmprint so that `excalc.tst` now runs.
-  Add a test directory containing `symbols_and_functions.tst`.
-* Internal discretionary times -> \, since otherwise x*y is
-  indistinguishable from xy.
-Save raw session log to a `.html` file rather than a `.log` file.
+### Version 2.2

-* Remove the middle mouse button binding for the pop-up keyboard, since it clashes with the X Window primary paste gesture (which doesn't work anyway).
-Add some comments to rrprint.
+* Remove the middle mouse button binding for the pop-up keyboard, since it clashes with the X Window primary paste gesture (although this is not supported).
-* v2.11 Update `UserGuide.html` and add a new section on Editing.
-* Allow `print_indexed` to be used as a declaration without parentheses even for multiple arguments.
-Separate `print_indexed` subscripts with commas, which are unambiguous, rather than spaces (from \*).
-To be copied over to tmprint (probably).
-* v2.12 Update `UserGuide.html` and add a new section on Controlling Typeset Maths Display, which uses KaTeX from a CDN.
+* Scroll more reliably to the bottom of the REDUCE I/O display window.
+* Add a Kill REDUCE item to the bottom of the REDUCE menu.
+Display an information alert when REDUCE is killed and an error message if this may have failed.
+Handle failure of REDUCE to start better and check that REDUCE is alive before trying to send it input.
+* Improve alerts relating to printing.
+* Display the version number on the title bar.
+* Add new sections on Editing, Typeset Maths Display and Printing on Linux to the User Guide.
+* Typeset maths improvements:
+  * Restore compatibility with tmprint so that `excalc.tst` runs.
+  * Use a narrow space to indicate multiplication (except at the end of a line) because with no space x*y is indistinguishable from xy.
   * Output strings as text rather than maths and identifiers using mathit.
 Support the dfprint switch.
-* Treat trailing digits in an identifier (optionally preceded by _) as a subscript.
-Treat the final _ in an identifier as introducing a subscript if it followed by (the name of) a single character.
+  * Treat trailing digits in an identifier (optionally preceded by \_) as a subscript.
+Treat the final _ in an identifier as introducing a subscript if it is followed by (the name of) a single character.
-* v2.13 In procedure fancy!-prefix!-operator, replace fancy!-prin2!*
+    But as a special case, display body_bar as \bar{body} for a single-character body or \overline{body} for a multi-character body.
-  with fancy!-maprint!-identifier, which ensures that operator identifiers are subscripted like non-operator identifiers.
-Note that line breaking is now thoroughly broken!
+  * Ensure that operator identifiers are subscripted like non-operator identifiers.
+Note that line breaking is thoroughly broken!
-* In scrollWebViewToBottom(), scroll to the bottom of the documentElement, i.e. <html>, rather than the body element, which was not always scrolling to the bottom of the display.
   * Display repart and impart as \Re and \Im.
   * Display matrices more readably by using \displaystyle for each element and increasing the row spacing to 1.5em.
-* v2.14 Update `UserGuide.html`.
-* Add a Kill REDUCE item to the bottom of the REDUCE menu.
-* Check that REDUCE is alive before trying to send it input.
-Display an information alert when REDUCE is killed and an error message if this may have failed.
-* Handle failure of REDUCE to start better.
+* REDUCE Configuration Dialogue improvements:
-* Use \ as directory separator in the Windows default configuration and make reset configuration button work correctly even if the first command in the list is not currently selected.
+  * Use \ as directory separator in the Windows default configuration.
-* v2.15 Change a print alert from CONFIRMATION to INFORMATION, since it only makes sense to acknowledge this dialogue, and revise the wording of one of the error alerts, which will appear if the printing fails or is cancelled by the user.
-* Update `UserGuide.html`.
-* Detect unreadable directories and files more elegantly and in more fields in the REDUCE Configuration Dialogue.
+  * Detect unreadable directories and files in more fields.
-* v2.16 body_bar -> \bar{body} for a single-character body or
-  \overline{body} for a multi-character body.
-* Update `UserGuide.html`.
-* Substantial revision of REDUCEConfigDialog to fix a number of bugs.
+  * Substantial revision to fix some subtle misbehaviour.

-* v2.17 Display the version number on the title bar.
+### Updates since last release